-- also required to report any disclosure from this section (Disclosure TRED 1) that is relevant to its training and education-related impacts. - 119 This section is therefore designed to supplement and not replace Disclosure 3-3 in GRI 3.
+- 117 also required to report any disclosure from this section (Disclosure TRED 1) that is relevant to its 118 training and education-related impacts. - The training and education-related impacts. - 119 This section is therefore designed to supplement and not replace Disclosure 3-3 in GRI 3.